sai-ganesh-vm/spec_mig/rds.md

 <br>

 ### Create a Cloud SQL Instance: <br>
-chose the postgre sql as your database type <br>
+choose the postgre sql as your database type <br>
 <br>
 Select the region closest to your source AWS RDS instance to reduce latency during migration.<br>
 <br>